DolbyLaboratories/pmd_tool/README.md

 PMD Studio is an application for authoring professional metadata.
 It provides a simple user interface for configuring audio beds, objects and presentations.
-The authored metadata may be saved as an XML file in either sADM or PMD formats or streamed using a professional sound card.
+The authored metadata may be saved as an XML file in either S-ADM or PMD formats or streamed using a professional sound card.

 Please see the [PMD Studio Quick Start Guide](PmdStudioQsg.md)